PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 done.

-Right, with iron and pig iron bars complete, go back to your smelter and check the “Add tasks” menu.
+Right, with iron and pig iron bars complete, go back to your smelter and check the :guilabel:`Add tasks` menu.
 You should now see steel as a smelting option!
-Awesome!
 Smelt up a half-dozen steel bars.
 And while you’re at it, build a lot more cages and mechanisms and put at least half-a-dozen cage traps around your entrance.
 Come back once you’ve got a bunch of steel bars made.